Skip to content

 5. Front-end and web development

-Build interactive applications and delve into web development by developing your first web app using, among other things, JavaScript, HTML and CSS, then TypeScript and web frameworks.
-Design and implement practical and beautiful user interfaces.
+Build interactive applications for the web.
+Start with JavaScript, HTML and CSS, then move on to TypeScript and modern web frameworks.
+Design and implement practical, beautiful user interfaces.

 6. DevOps and Systems administration